| Little Willow ( @ 2008-01-19 17:50:00 |

 Purrsonal Notes

-My children have four legs and a tail.
+My cats are the best cats ever.
 They meow, they dance with me, they sit on my books, and they nap far more easily than I do.
-Twinkie, Hollywood, and Spooky are the only kids I'll ever have.
+They are the only kids I'll ever have.
+I miss them like crazy.

 Thanks, Addie, for prompting this list.
 Please hug your many adorable cats for me.